suhasholla3/Stock-Price-Prdeiction-Using-LSTM/README.md

 # Stock-Price-Trend-Prediction-LSTM
 Predicting the trend of a company stock by using Long Short Term memory (LSTM)

-## What we built
+## What I built
-In this Program, we’ll build a Python deep learning model that will predict the future behavior of stock prices.
+In this Project, I will build a Python deep learning model that will predict the future behavior of stock prices.
-We assume that you are familiar with the concepts of deep learning in Python, especially RNN and Long Short-Term Memory.
+I assume that you are familiar with the concepts of deep learning in Python, especially RNN and Long Short-Term Memory.
 While predicting the actual price of a stock is an uphill climb, we can build a model that will predict whether the price will go up or down.